 The food at Shadow Lake Lodge

-Breakfast is served at 8:30 AM in the winter.
-It starts with a serve yourself buffet featuring a different type of porridge every morning, yogurts, granola, a giant and well composed fruit salad and homemade muffins.
+Breakfast was served at 8:30 AM in the winter.
+It started with a serve yourself buffet featuring a different type of porridge every morning, yogurts, granola, a giant and well-composed fruit salad and homemade muffins.
 If that isn’t enough to satisfy you then there is always the egg dish, pancakes, sausages or bacon and a never ending cup of coffee.

 Day trips skiing &/or snowshoeing from Shadow Lake Lodge